ld32/SmartSlurm/README.md

 cancelAllJobs

 # rerun jobs:
-# when re-run a job with the same flag (option -F), if the previous run was successful,
+# when re-run a job with the same program and same input(s), if the previous run was successful,
 # ssbatch will ask to confirm you do want to re-run
-ssbatch --mem 2G -t 2:0:0 -P findNumber -I numbers1.txt -F numberFile1 \
+ssbatch --mem 2G -t 2:0:0 -P findNumber -I numbers1.txt \
     --wrap="findNumber.sh 1234 numbers1.txt"

 # To remove ssbatch from path: